RyanJamesCaldwell/bosun-public/privacy_policy.md

 We may update this policy as needed to comply with relevant regulations and reflect any new practices.
 Whenever we make a significant change to our policies, we will refresh the date at the top of this page and take any other appropriate steps to notify users.

 Have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information?
-Please get in touch by using the Contact Us page and we’ll be happy to try to answer them!
+Please get in touch by `bosun.app@gmail.com` and we’ll be happy to try to answer them!